retiangson/MSE800_Car_Rental/README.md

 ## Initial Admin Access

-When you first run the system, it will automatically seed a default **Admin user** if no users exist.
+At the first load, this system automatically creates an **Admin user** if no other users are found on initial start-up of the system.

 * **Username:** `admin`
 * **Password:** `admin`

-It is recommended to log in as Admin immediately and **create new users** for proper role management.
+You should log in with Admin as soon as the site is up and running and create some **new users** to handle roles correctly.

 ---

 ## Running Tests

-Unit tests are located in the `tests/` directory and use **pytest**.
+Tests reside in the `tests/` directory and use **pytest**.

 Run all tests with: